ykhli/local-ai-stack/README.md

 ### 7. Run app locally

 Now you are ready to test out the app locally!
-To do this, simply run `npm run dev` under the project root.
+To do this, simply run `npm run dev` under the project root and visit `http://localhost:3000`.

 ### 6. Deploy the app